ForgeProjects/Bom/README.md

 # Android
-Code for Bom on Android OS.
+Code for Bom on Android OS platform.